Darkorg69/Better-Leveling/README.md

 ### Combat

 1. Strength
-   `Increase strength and deal more damage.`
+   `Increase damage output`
 2. Critical Strike
-   `Increase chance of landing a critical hit!`
+   `Increase chance of landing a critical hit`
 3. Quick-Draw
-   `Decrease the time needed to charge a bow.`
+   `Decrease the time needed to charge a bow`
 4. Arrow Speed
-   `Increase the power at which you shoot arrows.`
+   `Increase the power at which you shoot arrows`
 5. Iron Skin
-   `Harden your skin, receive less damage.`
+   `Harden your skin, receive less damage`
 6. Sneak Speed
-   `Sneak faster, for faster ambushes!`
+   `Sneak faster, for faster ambushes`

 ### Crafting

 1. Green Thumb
-   `Grow crops around you faster!`
+   `Grow crops around you faster`
 2. Harvest Proficiency
-   `Increase drops from harvesting crops.`
+   `Increase drops from harvesting crops`
 3. Skinning
-   `Increase skin drops from killing animals.`
+   `Increase skin drops from killing animals`
 4. Meat Gathering
-   `Increase meat drops from killing animals.`
+   `Increase meat drops from killing animals`
 5. Swim Speed
-   `Increase ability to swim underwater.`
+   `Increase ability to swim underwater`
 6. Cooking Speed
-   `Smelt items in bound furnaces much faster.`
+   `Smelt items in bound furnaces much faster`

 **You can bind furnaces to you by sneaking and right-clicking with empty hands.**
 **Works with Blast Furnace and Smoker too!**